acidonper/linking-app-images/README.md

 ## Routes

 There are implemented some express routes in order to provide images management service.
-The following table provides an routes overview regard to their path and main objetive:
+The following table provides a routes overview regard to their path and main objetive:

 | Path    | Method | Req                                               | Res                     | Objective                           |
 | ------- | ------ | ------------------------------------------------- | ----------------------- | ----------------------------------- |